cupnoodles7/team1-docs/final docs/TF_Reader_Week1_Foundation_Spec.md

 **Duration:** Day 2
 **Blocks:** the Days 3–5 feature work

-The remaining seventeen components are built during Days 3–5.
+The library is 21 components, not the delivery plan's 22 — see §6.1.
+Six land in Phase 0; the remaining fifteen are built on Days 3–4, per the schedule in §6.2.

 #### The admission test — two conditions, both required